 Conversational English can be very difficult.
 While knowing proper sentence structure and correct grammar is extremely important, conversational English is how you will interact with other English speakers on a daily basis.
-If you don’t feel ready to hold a conversation in English, or if you want more practice, write a dialogue!
+If you don’t feel ready to hold a conversation in English, or if you want more practice, write your own dialogue!

 Open up the Storyboard Creator and you will see three empty cells.
 Look through the different scene options and try out different locations.
 Choose one that you like.
 Click on the scene and drag it to the empty cell.
 The scene may dictate the situation or conversation, so be creative!

-You need at least two people to talk to each other in a dialogue.
+You need at least two people to talk to each other in a conversation.
 Storyboard That has many fun characters to choose from.
 Characters can be modern people, historical figures, animals, monsters, silhouettes, and more!

-People talk about everything, so you can make a storyboard dialogue about anything!
+People talk about everything, so you can make a storyboard about anything!
 Here are some common things people talk about.

 When choosing a topic, think about relevant vocabulary that you want to include.
 If you find yourself struggling with the vocabulary, don't worry!
 Select a different topic or ask for help from a teacher or native speaker.
 This exercise can be completed more than one time, so there's plenty of opportunity to practice new dialogues and vocabulary.